-Here we develop a dynamic GLM with Conway-Maxwell-Poisson (CMP) observations.
+Here we develop a dynamic GLM with Conway-Maxwell Poisson (CMP) observations.
 The CMP distribution can account for both over- and under-dispersion in spike count data.
-To get the closed-form posterior for state vectors with CMP likelihood, we fit the model using a global Gaussian approximation (the Laplace approximation).
-The procedure can be done efficiently, since the state-space of the dynamic model has Markovian structure.
-We further provide an efficient way to estimate the process noise.
+To get the closed-form posterior for state vectors with CMP likelihood, we fit the model using a global Gaussian approximation (Laplace approximation).
+Since the state-space of the dynamic model has Markovian structure, inference is efficient with this approximation, and we estimate the process noise by maximizing the predictive likelihood.
 After illustrating the proposed method in simulations, we apply it to neural activity from primary visual cortex and place cells in the hippocampus.
-The dynamic CMP model can track changes in both the mean and variance of neural responses, and outperforms previous Poisson models.
+The dynamic CMP model can track changes in both the mean and variance of neural responses and outperforms previous Poisson models.

 Methods

 Here we consider a dynamic GLM with Conway-Maxwell Poisson (CMP) observations to describe time-varying spike counts.
 We first introduce the model.
 Although the CMP distribution allows us to flexibly model non-Poisson variability, one major challenge with using this model is that there are no closed-form posteriors for the CMP likelihood.
 Here, we fit the model using a global Gaussian approximation, and we discuss several additional technical challenges that arise when using the CMP distribution with a dynamic GLM.
-The MATLAB code is available at https://github.com/weigcdsb/COM_POISSON.
+Code is available at https://github.com/weigcdsb/COM_POISSON.

 Dynamic Conway-Maxwell Poisson Model